Punt (gridiron football): Return

 A punt return is one of the receiving team's options to respond to a punt.
 A player positioned about 35–45 yards from the line of scrimmage (usually a wide receiver or return specialist) will attempt to catch or pick up the ball after it is punted by the opposing team's punter.
 He then attempts to carry the ball as far as possible back in the direction of the line of scrimmage, without being tackled or running out of bounds.
 He may also lateral the ball to teammates in order to keep the play alive should he expect to be tackled or go out of bounds.
 The punting team may employ a "directional punting" strategy.
 This strategy has a punter place the ball in a way that pins returners against the sideline deep on their side of the field, minimizing their potential to have a big return.

 DeSean Jackson, then playing for the Philadelphia Eagles in the "Miracle at the New Meadowlands", is the only NFL player to return a punt for a game-winning touchdown on the final play of regulation.
 The NFL record holder for the number of punt returns for a touchdown in a career is Devin Hester with 14.
-The CFL career record holder for must punt returns for a touchdown in a career is Gizmo Williams with 26.
+The CFL career record holder for most punt returns for a touchdown in a career is Gizmo Williams with 26.